open-telemetry/oteps/text/0155-external-modules.md

 ### Contrib components

 Any language SIG may have one or more “contrib” repos containing components contributed by external developers.
-This repository may have a separate set of approvers/maintainers than the core API/SDK repo.
+These repositories may have a separate set of approvers/maintainers than the core API/SDK repo.
 SIG maintainers are encouraged to have a simplified process to promote contributors to approver/maintainer role in this repository.
 Contrib repository may leverage the CODEOWNERS functionality of GitHub to assign maintainers to individual packages even if this means granting write permissions to the whole repo.